 6. The driver and every occupant of that vehicle must position their daily area permit on the front dashboard, face up, so that it is visible from the outside.

-7. Registration button must be displayed on outside clothing.
+7. Registration button must be carried by participants.
 In the hunting license holder is recommended to avoid loss.
 Replacement buttons ($5) are available at Range Control.

 HUNTERS WITH DISABILITIES: